StevenBlack/vocab/readme.md

 ### consanguinity
 A formal way of expressing blood ties or kinship.
 It does not denote specific relationships (such as "sister" or "cousin"), but rather a family connection.
 A family tree traces consanguinity.
-It's pronounced CON-SANG-G WIN-JT-EE.

 ### contretemps
 A regrettable situation that leads to embarrassment, such as begging off a date by claiming sickness and then bumping into the canceled date at a restaurant on the same night, or making two appointments for the same time and having both show up at once.
-Pronounced KON-TRA-TON.

 ### contumacious
 Stubbornly rebellious against authority—not just irreverent, but downright disobedient.
 A child who refuses to stop talking during class after being asked twice is contumacious.
-Say KAHN-TOOM-AY-SHUSS.

 ### corpus